An early unknow work by

 The last owner of this painting was Lincoln de Moraes Machado, former director of Banco Comercial Bancesa, passed away on September 29, 2022.
 He was a Brazilian businessman, he served as the financial vice president of Bancesa, a bank based in Fortaleza.
 We acquired the painting at an auction in Fortaleza in december 2024; this painting had gone unnoticed.

-Not Listed in the Catalogue Raisonné
+Not Listed in the Catalogue Raisonné: Why ?

 Could the painting be signed by a namesake?
 Highly unlikely.
 This leaves us with two possibilities: was it signed by a forger attempting to pass it off as a Mane-Katz, or is it an unknown work by Mane-Katz?